Proprietary Trading Network (SN8) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Proprietary Trading Network Historical Price

-According to the latest data gathered on Proprietary Trading Network live price page, the current price of Proprietary Trading Network is 18.64USD.
-The circulating supply of Proprietary Trading Network(SN8) is 1.26M SN8 , giving it a market capitalization of $23.55M.
+According to the latest data gathered on Proprietary Trading Network live price page, the current price of Proprietary Trading Network is 18.25USD.
+The circulating supply of Proprietary Trading Network(SN8) is 1.26M SN8 , giving it a market capitalization of $23.05M.

 - 30 Days0.00%$ --$ 24.6030$ 17.4891